Thank you for your interest in our Common Ground Farm Internship for 2016. We are no longer accepting applications this season.

 - Good communication and interpersonal skills with people of all ages and a good sense of humor.

-- Willingness to ask questions, and also take initiative, to work both with and without direct supervision.
+- Ability to learn, to ask questions, and also take initiative, to work both with and without direct supervision.

 - Demonstrated commitment, reliability, punctuality, and responsible behavior at previous jobs.